 1. The total volume of a scientific article should be from 8 to 20 pages.

 It includes information about the author, title of the article, abstract, keywords, and text of the article, bibliographic references, extended summary, and list of references)

 Requirements for articles’ design

-1. An article can be submitted for publication in Ukrainian, English or Russian.
+1. An article can be submitted for publication in Ukrainian or English.

 2. The text of the article should be typed in a text editor Microsoft Word (in doc.х (doc) format, A4 format, page orientation: portrait with width justification, indented on the left margin – 1.25 cm; margins: top, bottom – 2 cm, left – 3 cm, right – 1.5 cm; font: Times New Roman; size 14; line spacing – 1.5.
 The text should not contain hyphens and macros.

 3. The information in the article is presented in the following sequence:

 – the cipher according to the Universal Decimal Classification (UDC) must be indicated with left alignment (abbreviated UDC tables in Ukrainian are contained on the UDC website);

 – information about the author (co-authors) of the publication must be indicated with center alignment: name, patronymic, surname, academic degree, academic title of the author (authors), position, ORCID, E-mail, place of work with single line spacing, Times New Roman font , bold, size 14;